 The NAVIGATOR product range is equipped with a motorized knob regulator to adjust the pressure.
-Simply set the switch 1 to 12/24V or 230V (or 120V), the pressure regulator dial 2 will automatically go in the orange zone 3 of the pressure gauge, then gradually adjust it until it reaches the green zone 4 on the pressure gauge.
+Simply set the switch 1 to ON, the pressure regulator dial 2 will automatically go in the orange zone 3 of the pressure gauge, then gradually adjust it until it reaches the green zone 4 on the pressure gauge.
 This procedure takes about 3 minutes.